Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 - Plenty of outdoor activities in the surrounding countryside, with the beautiful Yorkshire Dales National Park on the doorstep

-- Don’t expect luxury: cooking facilities are minimal, the yurts and lodges have no electricity, and the yurts share a communal shower block (lodges have their own bathrooms)
+- Don’t expect luxury: the yurts and lodges have no electricity, and the yurts share a communal shower block (lodges have their own bathrooms and private hot tubs)

 - It’s remote, and city slickers might feel a little marooned - no nightlife, no telly, just fire pits and star-gazing after dark